saproto/Hydra/README.md

-# Hydra
+# The Three Little Pigs

-Hydra is the slightly rewritten successor to Petra, and is the Electron application hosting the three main screens of the Protopolis and SmartXP: ProTube, the narrowcasting and the overview screen.
+Three Little Pigs is the slightly rewritten successor to Hydra, and is the Electron application hosting the three main screens of the Protopolis and SmartXP: ProTube, the narrowcasting and the overview screen.

 To run or install, simply use
 ```npm i && npm i electron --global```